 2. VOLUNTEER SERVICE Christian ministry is a contribution of your time and talents in a volunteer capacity.
 This is work that is not for payment, outside of the ministry we already freely give to family, friends and neighbors.
 Whereas it is a requirement of NCHS for a student to have the prescribed number of hours in order to graduate, the agency the student chooses, the hours worked, etc. is of the student’s choosing.

-3. SUPERVISOR PRESENCE An adult must be available at your ministry site to supervise, validate your service, and evaluate your ministry.
+3. SUPERVISOR PRESENCE A non-family adult must be available at your ministry site to supervise, validate your service, and evaluate your ministry.
 The supervisor should also be available to provide training, support and assistance.
 Due to liabilities, all ministry work MUST be with an adult supervisor.
+Name, phone number AND email address for the supervisor will be required in order to verify hours.

 † Start Date for Ministry Students may begin their Christian Ministry as soon as they are high school students at Nolan Catholic.
 Therefore, service may begin as early as the first day of June the summer before a student’s freshman year.
 For transfer students, hours begin the first day of June before their beginning of the school year, OR, for transfers in the middle of the school year, ministry hours start counting the day they enroll at NCHS.

-† Hour Requirements Students are REQUIRED to complete 25 hours by the end of freshman year, 50 hours by the end of sophomore year, and 75 hours by the end of junior year.
+† Hour Requirements In summary, students are REQUIRED to complete 25 hours by the end of freshman year, 50 hours by the end of sophomore year, and 75 hours by the end of junior year.
 SENIORS MUST HAVE COMPLETED A MINIMUM OF 75 HOURS BY AUGUST 31ST OF THEIR SENIOR YEAR IN ORDER TO GRADUATE FROM NOLAN CATHOLIC HIGH SCHOOL.
 DIPLOMAS WILL BE WITHHELD IF HOURS ARE INCOMPLETE.
 Students may always continue to submit hours after the minimum has been achieved in order to qualify for the CM awards (see below).
-Please note: Change coming for 2013-2014 School Year, effective for Class of 2015: The juniors will have a project based hour requirement.
-The Junior Project will entail volunteering 25 hours all at one location for one agency.
-All Christian Ministry hours logged in are accompanied by a small reflection on how the ministry assisted other people.
-The junior reflection will be an extended reflection with more deliberate thought on both the action taken and the relationship of the action with our Catholic Faith, hence the putting of Faith into action.
-The junior year 25 hour project must be completed by all juniors, regardless of number of previously earned hours in the freshman and sophomore year.
+For more details regarding the hours requirement, please view the CM requirements form.

 † Consequences for Incomplete Hours As stated above, April 15th (Spring Deadline) is the due date for the annual quota of hours for each student.
 Students will be given a reminder of this date in the Spring Semester.
 If the quota of hours is not completed by this date (NOT the last day of school), the student will be placed on CM probation.
 The student will remain on probation until the required number of hours is completed.
 Being on CM probation will affect ability to participate in extracurricular activities as follows.
 Since Christian Ministry Hours are a graduation requirement, deficiency in hours will be counted as one course failure.
 Once the student fulfills the hours requirement, the deficiency is remedied and student’s “failure” is considered corrected.
 Therefore, a student with two or more course failures or one course failure and deficiency in the Christian Ministry hour requirement will be ineligible for participation in extracurricular activities.
 Please see the Student Handbook for complete guidelines on academic ineligibility.